Notting Hill Carnival - safer and better

 - Overcrowding poses a significant safety risk, with the Met Police warning of a potentially “catastrophic public safety incident” which could result in loss of life.

-- Help the LNHCET put it on a more formal and financially sustainable footing, giving it greater responsibility and ownership of Carnival.
+- The Mayor should help to put the LNHCET on a more formal and financially sustainable footing, giving it greater responsibility and ownership of Carnival.

-- In partnership with the LNHCET examine the evidence base for change and consider the range of options—such as changing the parade route or moving elements of Carnival—to improve crowd management and safety.
+- In partnership with the LNHCET, the Mayor should examine the evidence base for change and consider the range of options—such as changing the parade route or moving elements of Carnival - to improve crowd management and safety.